Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis

 When evaluating with this alternative, \ac{IHC}-assisted ground truth, we found overall lower recall values for all approaches, as shown in Fig. \ref{fig:phh3-gt}, also resulting in overall lower \ac{AP} and $F_1$ values.
 However, the order of the approaches, when sorted by the $F_1$ value, was almost unaltered.
-Fig. \ref{fig:phh3-gt} also shows the precision and recall values of both experts using the original \ac{HE} images when evaluated on the \ac{PHH3}-assisted alternative ground truth, as well as the respective values for the three-expert consensus, indicating a good alignment between the consensus and the \ac{IHC}-assisted GT.
+Fig. \ref{fig:phh3-gt} also shows the precision and recall values of both experts using the original \ac{HE} images when evaluated on the \ac{PHH3}-assisted alternative ground truth, as well as the respective values for the three-expert majority vote, indicating a good alignment between the \ac{HE}{-based} and the \ac{IHC}-assisted GT.
 For expert 1 (C.A.B.), we found an overall precision, recall, and $F_1$ value of 0.926, 0.611, and 0.736, respectively, and for expert 2 (R.K.) we found an overall precision, recall, and $F_1$ value of 0.659, 0.747 and 0.700, respectively.
-The three expert consensus achieved a precision, recall, and $F_1$ value of 0.818, 0.711, and 0.761 respectively.
+The three expert { majority vote} achieved a precision, recall, and $F_1$ value of 0.818, 0.711, and 0.761 respectively.